samjdavis13/samjdavis13.github.io/README.md

 - [x] Change hash links to 'portfolio-x' instead of 'portfoliomodal-x's
 - [x] On modal close, make hash '#/'
-- [ ] Make portfolio grid col-xs-2 ratehr than defaulting to 1
+- [ ] ~~Make portfolio grid col-xs-6 ratehr than defaulting to 1~~ Rewrite/Restyle entire grid system 😒
 - [ ] Add a piece of text such as (click one) underneath portfolio.
 - [ ] Remove img blur on portfolio items.